alexalikhani95/remix-blog/remix-blog/README.md

 ### Playwright

 To run playwright tests in the terminal, run the command npx playwright test.
  Run npx playwright test show-report to see the report.
+ Run npx playwright test --ui to see the tests with UI.